nicepersonality/weekend-redux-feedback-loop/README.md

 Add additional notes about how to deploy this on a live system ​
 ## Authors
-​
 - Lilith Štefánia Bentley
 - Prime Academy Instructors
 ​
-## Acknowledgments
+## Acknowledgments​
-​
-* Hat tip to anyone who's code was used
+- Hat tip to anyone who's code was used